15 Best Things to Do in Groton (CT)

 A big chunk of Groton’s population is employed either at the base or at General Dynamics Electric Boat, the navy’s main submarine builder.

-So it’s no shock that Groton should have a wonderful submarine museum, and docked on the river and ready to be boarded is USS Nautilus, the world’s first nuclear-powered sub.
+So I reckon it’s no shock that Groton should have a wonderful submarine museum.
+Docked on the river and ready to be boarded is USS Nautilus, the world’s first nuclear-powered sub.

-Half of the sweet seafaring village of Mystic sits inside Groton’s town limits, so we’re going to include it in this list, especially as the two downtowns are only seven miles apart.
+Half of the sweet seafaring village of Mystic sits inside Groton’s town limits.
+So, I’m going to include it in this list, especially as the two downtowns are only seven miles apart.

-In between there’s a Revolutionary War battlefield, craggy coastline, bluffs, lighthouses, little islands and a preserved parcel of farmland owned by Connecticut’s first governor in the 17th century.
+In between there’s a Revolutionary War battlefield, craggy coastline, bluffs, lighthouses, and little islands.
+There’s also a preserved parcel of farmland owned by Connecticut’s first governor in the 17th century.

 Let’s explore the best things to do in Groton: